What's the difference in a home equity line of credit and a home equity loan?

-A Home Equity Loan is made for a fixed amount at a fixed rate and the monthly payment amount is fixed for the specific term of the loan.
-All loan proceeds are disbursed when the loan is made and no advances can be made after the disbursement.
+A home equity line is an open line of credit.
+You are approved for a specific credit limit that can be used repeatedly over a period of time.
+A home equity loan is made for a fixed amount at a fixed term and the monthly payment amount is fixed for the specific term of the loan, and no advances can be made after the funds are disbursed.

 How do I decide which loan is best for me?

 The property being used as collateral must be located in Virginia.
 Either your second or vacation home (not used for rental) located more than 50 miles from your primary residence can be used as collateral.
-Eligible properties include one to two family homes, condominiums, and double-wide manufactured homes on a permanent foundation.
+Eligible properties include one to two family homes and condominiums.
 Any liens other than your first mortgage must be paid off in full before or at closing, and all owners holding a title interest in the property must sign all appropriate closing documents.
 Property insurance is required on all properties being used as collateral.
 If applicable, flood insurance may be required.

 Is there a minimum loan amount?